 Dr. Botelho has participated in clinical research projects and authored numerous research publications, book chapters and review articles.
 He has received the 2004-05 Terrance P. O’Brien, MD Research Award from Johns Hopkins University and the 2007 H. Frederick Stephens, MD Resident Teaching Award from Brown University.

-Dr. Botelho currently serves as the Assistant Clinical Professor and Chief of Cornea in the Department of Ophthalmology at the Warren Alpert Medical School of Brown University in Providence, RI.
-He is a member of the medical and surgical staff at St. Luke’s Hospital, Charlton Memorial Hospital, St. Anne’s Hospital, Advanced Eye Surgery Center and Rhode Island Hospital.
+Dr. Botelho served as the Assistant Clinical Professor and Chief of Cornea in the Department of Ophthalmology at the Warren Alpert Medical School of Brown University in Providence, RI.
+He is a member of the medical and surgical staff at St. Luke’s Hospital, Charlton Memorial Hospital, St. Anne’s Hospital, and Advanced Eye Surgery Center.

 Dr. Botelho grew up in Taunton, MA and continues to provide exceptional eye care to his native southern New England area.
 He enjoys spending his free time with his two children, Paul Jay and Kathryn Marie.